 Lengthy 30-word sentences without even a comma or break make your writing boring.
 Write with brevity.
 Write clear and concise sentences with less than 15 words a sentence.
 That will enhance your readability score and communicate your message effectively.
 For additional help, use Hemingway Editor.

 Writing a blog post is far different from writing a high school essay.
 Lengthy, big blocks of texts are unappreciated in writing blog posts.
 They’re hard on the eyes and scare away the readers.
 Keep paragraphs less than 150 words.
-Use bullet points to tell important messages.
+Use bullet points to tell important messages in your about me sample.

 Also, blogs are informal, folksy, and more personal.
 So, cut those big formal words.
 Write in simple plain English as you’re talking to your buddy.

-It’s always about them.
+It’s always about them, as the best about me website examples prove.
 Even your about me page.
-For example, you’ll see in today’s examples, every page includes what’s in it for the readers.
+For example, you’ll see in today’s website about me examples, every page includes what’s in it for the readers.

 They either promise free valuable stuff posted online, or certain services the owner might be offering.
 At the end of the day, it adds value to the reader’s life.
+This is one of the common strategies the best about me pages use.
 So, you need to do the same to become their favorite blogger.

 Still unsure where to exactly start?
 Here’s an about me page template that will help you write iconic about me page in less than an hour: